-Research Training Programs (National Academy of Sciences, 2005).
-The rationale for this initiative included increasing the numbers of expert practitioners who can also fulfill clinical nursing faculty needs (AACN, 2011b).
+In a 2005 report, titled Advancing the Nation's Health Needs: NIH Research Training Programs, the National Academy of Sciences (2005) recommended that nursing develop a nonresearch doctorate.
+The rationale for this initiative included increasing the numbers of expert practitioners who can also fulfill clinical nursing faculty needs (AACN, 2011).
 The report specifically states that "the need for doctorally prepared practitioners and clinical faculty would be met if nursing could develop a new non-research clinical doctorate, similar to the MD and PharmD in Medicine and Pharmacy, respectively" (National Academy of Sciences, 2005, p.
 74).
-The initiatives of the National Academy of Sciences regarding doctoral education in nursing are reflected in the American Association of Colleges of Nursing's development of the DNP degree.
+The initiatives of the National Academy of Sciences regarding doctoral education in nursing are reflected in the AACN's development of the DNP degree.

-Additional rationale for a practice doctorate is reflected in nursing's educational history when the practice doctorate was first proposed.
-Newman (1975) noted that "nursing lacked the recognition for what it has to offer and authority for putting that knowledge into practice" (p.
+An additional rationale for a practice doctorate is reflected in nursing's educational history when the practice doctorate was first proposed.
+Newman noted that "nursing lacked the recognition for what it has to offer and authority for putting that knowledge into practice" (1975, p.
 704).
-Starck, Duffy, and Vogler (1993) stated that "for nursing to be accountable to the social mandate, the numbers as well as the type of doctorally prepared nurses need attention" (p.
+Starck, Duffy, and Vogler stated that "for nursing to be accountable to the social mandate, the numbers as well as the type of doctorally prepared nurses need attention" (1993, p.
 214).
-The NONPF Practice Doctorate Task Force summarized the most frequently cited additional drivers for a practice doctorate in nursing (Marion, et al., 2005):
+The NONPF Practice Doctorate Task Force summarized the most frequently cited additional drivers for a practice doctorate in nursing (Marion et al., 2005):

-- Parity with other professionals who are prepared with a practice doctorate.
-Disciplines such as audiology, dentistry, medicine, pharmacy, psychology, and physical therapy require a practice doctorate for entry into practice. - A need for longer programs that both reflect the credit hours invested in master's degrees as well as accommodate additional information needed to prepare nurses for the demands of health care.
-Most master's degrees require a similar number of credit hours for completion to the number required for that of practice doctoral degrees. - Fulfill the current needs for nursing faculty shortages.
+Parity with other professionals who are prepared with a practice doctorate.
+Disciplines such as audiology, dentistry, medicine,

+- pharmacy, psychology, and physical therapy require a practice doctorate for entry into practice. - A need for longer programs that both reflect the credit hours invested in master's degrees and accommodate additional information needed to prepare nurses for the demands of health care.
+Most master's degrees require a similar number of credit hours for completion as the number required for practice doctoral degrees. - Remedy the current nursing faculty shortages.
 The development of a practice doctorate will help meet the needs for clinical teaching in schools of nursing. - The increasing complexity of healthcare systems requires additional information to be included in current graduate nursing programs.
-Rather than further burden the amount of information needed to prepare nurses at the graduate level for a master's degree, a practice doctorate allows for additional information to be provided as well as afford a practice doctorate to prepare nurses for the changing demands of society and health care.
+Rather than further burden the amount of information needed to prepare nurses at the graduate level for a master's degree, a practice doctorate allows for additional information to be provided and affords a practice doctorate to prepare nurses for the changing demands of society and health care.